 One look at the blade is enough to make your heart yearn for it.
-It looks pretty solid design wise and it’s build to last grilling outdoors.
+It looks pretty solid design-wise and it’s built to the last grilling outdoors.
 The knife is pretty long at 10.5 inches (with a blade length of 5.5 inches) which means that there’s plenty of room to cut and chop your way through thick foliage or use it in other survival situations.

 I’ve used this knife personally for skinning fresh meat and the 1095 Cro-van steel is perfect for the job.
 Apart from that, it can also be used for skinning potatoes especially in those times when there’s no meat around.